nattadasu/ryuuRyuusei/PRIVACY.md

 a commonly used format, allowing for easy transfer or use.
-As part of this right, you can make use of the `/export data` command to obtain your personal data in a format that is commonly used and supported, including JSON (JavaScript Object Notation), YAML (YAML Ain't Markup Language), CSV (Comma-Separated Values),and Python Dict (Dictionary) file formats.
+As part of this right, you can make use of the `/export data` command to obtain your personal data in a format that is commonly used and supported, including JSON (JavaScript Object Notation), YAML (YAML Ain't Markup Language), CSV (Comma-Separated Values), and Python Dict (Dictionary) file formats.

 By using the `/export data` command, Ryuuzaki Ryuusei will automatically generate to provide your personal data in any of these formats, enabling you to